Bus42/Bus42/README.md

 I love to sing.

-I've only seen the first three Harry Potter movies.
+I've only seen the first three Harry Potter movies, and I'm good with that.

-I vehemently dislike autotune, reality tv, and that plastic film that my friends never take off of their electronics.
+I vehemently dislike auto-tune, reality TV, and that plastic film that my friends never take off of their electronics.

 <img src="assets/SCBAwhat.jpeg" width="120px" > I also volunteer on my local fire department.
 I am trained in CPR, Basic Life Support, and first aid as well as extrication and traffic incident management - and, as it turns out, I can still manage to look goofy in structural gear.